michaeldehaney94/DotNet_Shoppable/DotNet_Shoppable/ReadMe.md

 Go to Brevo documentation to get the C# API config code "https://developers.brevo.com/reference/sendtransacemail". <br/>
 Add 'Configuration.Default.ApiKey.Add("api-key", "YOUR API KEY");' to 'Program.cs' to access api key in appsettings <br/>
 Create a new class in 'Data' Folder to configure the Email Automation service <br/>

-What is Shoppable?<br/>
-Shoppable is a ecommerce .NET web application built to sell good and services for clients and sellers, who wish to start their online business or grow their existing business to reach a wider target market.
+You can view Brevo statistics and logs of automated email attempts sent, delivered or failed from 'https://app-smtp.brevo.com/statistics' dashboard.<br/>
 <br/>

+What is Shoppable? <br/>
+Shoppable is a ecommerce .NET web application built to sell good and services for clients and sellers, <br/>
+who wish to start their online business or grow their existing business to reach a wider target market.